TLiu2014/Mobile-Practical-Test/README.md

 6. Github or SVN or any other source control tool are being used.
 7. Performance, security, memory usage are considered while implementing the app.

-####If your pratical test will be done on Flynn Pratical Test VM, only Android Development Environment is installed.